tarowatanabe/trance/README.rst

 maximum unary size output by the ``trance_grammar`` with ``--debug`` option.

-By default, we use the hidden size of 64 and embedding size of 64.
-You can precompute word embedding by word2vec or rnnlm, then use it as initial parameters for word representation by ``--word-embedding [embedding file]`` option.
+By default, we use the hidden size of 64 and embedding size of 64, and the model parameters are initialized randomly (``--ramdomize``).
+You can precompute word embedding by `word2vec <https://code.google.com/p/word2vec/>`_ or `rnnlm <http://rnnlm.org>`_, then use it as initial parameters for word representation by ``--word-embedding [embedding file]`` option.
 The format is as follows:
 ::

    word1 param1 param2 ... param[embedding size]
    word2 param1 param2 ... param[embedding size]
    word3 param1 param2 ... param[embedding size]